ProjectsEast Kimberley Graphite Project

 The East Kimberley project is located within the East Kimberley region of Western Australia, 240 kilometres south of Wyndham Port and 220 kilometres south-south-west of the regional centre, Kununurra.

-The Company’s East Kimberley project includes one granted tenement and three separate tenement applications, the project covers 278 km2 and comprises two areas, Keller and Corkwood (See Figure 1).
+The Company’s East Kimberley project includes two granted tenements, the project covers 278 km2 and comprises two areas, Keller and Corkwood.
 These areas have never been previously explored for their graphite potential.

 The Company’s initial field reconnaissance identified a number of graphite outcrops which closely corresponded with geophysical targets reported in search literature.
 The graphite has a recessive weathering profile and poorly outcrops.

-A total of 19 rock grab samples were collected and submitted for graphite analysis, with 9 returning higher than 5% TGC (total graphitic carbon) including a peak assay of 7.71% TGC (see Table 2).
+A total of 19 rock grab samples were collected and submitted for graphite analysis, with 9 returning higher than 5% TGC (total graphitic carbon) including a peak assay of 7.71% TGC.

 The Corkwood graphitic horizon has limited outcrop but in road cuttings and creek exposures, is commonly 10 metres or more, and ranges up to 35 metres in true thickness.
 The broad thickness, extensive strike extent and good grade highlights the potential for significant graphite mineralisation within the project area.